 Wait, 2011, interactive video installation

-A collaboration with Simon Lysander Overstall, and Tom and Sugi (canines)
+In collaboration with Simon Lysander Overstall, and Tom and Sugi

-Wait explores the human-companion species relationship, using installation techniques with computer vision and video.
-As a visitor enters the space, a life-size video projection shows a dog walking towards the visitor.
+Wait explores the human-companion species relationship, using installation techniques of computer vision and interactive video.
+As a gallery visitor enters the installation space, a life-size video projection shows a dog walking towards the visitor.
 If the visitor continues to stand in position, the dog will also stand and wait, observing the visitor.
-If the visitor turns to leave, the dog walks away.
-In Wait, the dog’s potential agency is complicated by his reliance on the direction of the human.
-The visitor to the installation may be compelled to ask: “What is the dog thinking?”
+If the visitor turns to leave, the dog also walks away.
+In Wait, the canine is presented in relational tension with the human.
+The visitor may be compelled to ask: “What is the dog thinking?”
 “Why is he waiting?”
-Wait indicates how states of consciousness are brought to bear in humans by the animal.
+Human states of consciousness are brought to bear in relation to the canine gaze.